 Often the most difficult things in life are also those things which put our growth in Christ on the fast track.
 In facing our own humanity, our own miserable inadequacies, we see our desperate need for Christ.

-Philippians 2 speaks of Christ’s humility.
+In facing our own humanity, our own miserable inadequacies, we see our desperate need for Christ.
+Share on XPhilippians 2 speaks of Christ’s humility.
 It says: “…in humility value others above yourselves, not looking to your own interests but each of you to the interests of the others.
 In your relationships with one another, have the same mindset as Christ Jesus:

 Who, being in very nature God,